-Aside from cleaning up the ground and fencing it and keeping it neat and policing it, there appears to be no need of spending much on this park until sur-
+Aside from cleaning up the ground and fencing it and keeping it neat and policing it, there appears to be no need of spending much on this park until surrounding lots come to be more or less occupied by houses.

-It would, however, be well to gradually thin out the pine trees and to plant deciduous trees which will stand the smoke which must be expected in course of
+It would, however, be well to gradually thin out the pine trees and to plant deciduous trees which will stand the smoke which must be expected in course of time.